Dancer Advanced Guide

 Click here for a higher resolution version.

-Barring kill time shenanigans and some very niche cases, this opener is good for more or less all level 90 fights.
-Tillana and Starfall Dance can be interchanged.
+Barring kill time shenanigans and some very niche cases, this opener is good for more or less all level 100 fights.

 A Technical first opener exists but is not worth using except in extremely niche cases.
+An example can be found in Ringabel’s guide linked at the end.
 Likewise, the use of Devilment before starting Technical Step is not recommended.

 Rotation Basics